 Some audiophiles will claim to hear the difference between one valve and another of the same type costing ten times as much.
-These claims are hard to prove, since other factors (like Placebo effect) can affect the results.
+These claims are hard to prove, since other factors (like Placebo effect and Confirmation Bias) can affect the results.

 If you stick with the major mid-price valves, brands like JJ or Electro-harmonix for example, there is no need to spend silly money on “premium” valves with the hope of any improvement in sound quality… it’s largely illusory.

 To make it safe, most modern designs put the high-voltage electronics in a robust metal chassis which is solidly grounded.
 This way the user is completely protected from the high voltages inside.

 Suitable grounding and construction techniques ensure there is no possibility for the case, or any of the input or output terminals, to become live.

 This is important, since some of the bigger amplifiers can have up to 600 volts inside.

 It is advisable that only people specifically trained in high voltage electronics work on valve gear.